 - UC does not require letters of recommendation.

 CSU Application Process

-- Obtain an unofficial copy of your high school transcript from the Guidance Office to be used to self-report your classes and grades on your CSU application.
+- Obtain an unofficial copy of your high school transcript from the the student portal to self-report your classes and grades on your CSU application.

 - Complete application and application fee online.

 - Send official transcripts ONLY when you are directed to do so.
 CSU will determine your grade point average based on the classes and grades you self report during the application process.

 - The CSU campus which you commit to attend will prompt you to send an official transcript upon graduation from high school.